Yandex Cloud

 SETTINGS index_granularity = 8192;

-4. Connect to the target Managed Service for ClickHouse® cluster and create a new table using the DDL statement you received earlier.
+4. Connect to the target Managed Service for ClickHouse® cluster and create a new table using the statement text you got earlier.

 If the source cluster did not use replicas, while the target cluster does, switch to a Replicated table engine.